-It’s a strange feeling when you know that you are having a battle in your dream—that the participants are not really there, not even you, but it doesn’t make the victory any less detrimental.
-I’m swinging back and forth, my feet are bare and a glass of lemonade is sweating in my hands.
+It’s a strange feeling when you know that you’re having a battle in your dream—that the participants are not really there, not even you, but it doesn’t make the victory any less detrimental.
+I’m swinging back and forth; my feet are bare, and a glass of lemonade is sweating in my hands.
 He’s walking towards me across a field, like a suitor coming to call on a beautiful sunny day.
 He’s just strolling like he doesn’t have a worry in the world.
 Technically, he doesn’t.
 He’s dead—but I’m about to cut his lifeline to this world once and for all… literally.

 “I see you’re back.
 Couldn’t stay away, could you?” he sneers.